liamfladhammer/CMastery/READ_ME.txt

 rename the jar file to json.jar for easy running of the program and put it in your /lib folder

-CLASS OVERVIEW:
-*ChampionMastery will prompt for a summoner name, and create a .json file of the players mastery *RetrieveChampions accesses the static api to receive data, championData.txt contains all the champions and their id, and the data/img folder contains all the champions square icons

 FULL API REFERENCE:
 https://developer.riotgames.com/api/methods